maxemileffort/writing-center-check-in/README.md

 Students can either login or register.
 From there, they get taken to a check-in, where they can input their teacher, the assignment they are working on, and request a specific tutor if they are available.
 From their, the information populates a waitlist with entries based on login info and student input.
+Tutors and instructors can see the waitlist, and the waitlist may also be on another screen somewhere in the room where it is visible to people waiting in line.

 **Staff:**
 Staff comes in and logs in, and then the next screen differs depending on their role (admin or tutor).